vincentwong2188/Blind-Auction/README.md

 - auctionEnd : Register user as owner of domain after end of auction and winner determined and also refund all loser's ether

 #### 2.3 Reasoning

+<a name="BiddingPhase"></a>
+##### 2.3.1 Bidding Phase
-The bidding phase allows users to bid multiple bids so that they can hide the amount of Ether being sent to the contract which is publicly available to everyone due to the properties of a blockchain network.
+The Bidding Phase allows users to bid multiple bids so that they can hide the amount of Ether being sent to the contract which is publicly available to everyone due to the properties of a blockchain network.
 However as the bids are hashed before sending, the bids are hidden from everyone else and can only be verified in the reveal phase when the user sends the same input to generate the hash from the keccak256 hash.
 Hence during the bidding phase, all bids are hidden and the only information that is available to the public is the ether amount sent by the user.
 Hence, users can send multiple fake bids to deposit extra ether into their account to fake the true value of their bids and to top up the total deposits in their account.
 Users can send fake bids by hashing "false" in the "real" segment of the hash.

+<a name="RevealPhase"></a>
+##### 2.3.2 Reveal Phase
-The reveal phase allows the user to reveal all the bids they did.
+The Reveal Phase allows the user to reveal all the bids they did.
 Users have to reveal every single bid they did including the fake ones to verify and ensure they cannot selectively reveal certain bids.
 Users also only got 1 try to reveal before all their other bids are invalidated.
 This is to ensure that no user can selectively reveal their bids resulting in an unfair auction that isn't truly blind as the user could only reveal their lowest bid and only reveal the higher bids when they realised that they are losing the auction.
 This is therefore prevented by only allowing the user to reveal once.

+<a name="EndPhase"></a>
+##### 2.3.3 End Phase
-The ending phase is where the user would end the auction and register the domain to their name if they are the winner.
+The End Phase is where the user would end the auction and register the domain to their name if they are the winner.
 All losers will also get refunded the amount the bidded as long as they participated in the reveal phase.

 We retrieve our timings to bound our functions based on the now() function in solidity which takes the current block timestamp.
 This is how we determine when the auction bidding time should end and transition to the reveal phase and when the reveal phase should end as well.